tcmxx/UnityTensorflowKeras/Documents/Training-PPO.md

 2. In your trainer parameters, set `useHeuristicChance` to larger than 0.
 3. Use [TrainerParamOverride](TrainerParamOverride.md) to decrease the `useHeuristicChance` over time during the training.

+Note that your AgentDependentDeicision is only used in training mode.
+The chance of using it in each step for agent with the script attached depends on `useHeuristicChance`.